tc-imba/VG100-elm-website/markdown/env/sshkey.md

 For example, the filename can be `Zhang_San_519370910001.pub`.

 Finally, submit this file on Canvas.

-PS.
-In WSL, you may need to copy the file outside WSL.
-The file system of your Windows will be in the `/mnt` directory.
-For example, the path of Windows Desktop should be `/mnt/c/Users/Username/Desktop` in WSL.

 **Important Note: Only submit your public key, i.e., the key with `.pub` suffix.**